 Take a scrub or a clean cloth dipped in water and use it to clean the parts that are visible and easily accessible.
 After cleaning, leave the paint sprayer to dry for some time before returning it to its original position in readiness for the next painting project.

 As you may have noticed, this method is quicker and somewhat effective.
-It is suitable for cleaning of your airless paint sprayer especially when you are in a hurry.
+It is suitable for cleaning your airless paint sprayer especially when you are in a hurry.
 However, this method is not as effective so it cannot be relied upon as much.

 Pro Tips